 McCauley is closed on Tuesdays, so the Monday report was the last we’d see before we had to make our game-time decision in the early hours of Wednesday morning.
 We watch the radar closely.
 It snowed Monday, Monday night and Tuesday and the forecast was for more during the day on Wednesday.

 We made plans to ski with Skiology Matt and Storm Skiing Stu.
-They wanted to ski with us, regardless of where we ended up.
+They said wanted to ski with us, regardless of where we ended up.
 Having Matt, the conditions guru, involved in the decision-making process was certainly an advantage.
 For his part, Stu brought his limitless enthusiasm for anything involving new untracked snow.

 For the second time this week, Scottski and I started our adventure together at 5am at the Park and Ride in Saugerties NY.
 It’s great for me to have a ski partner like Scott.
-It’s like we have the same goals, and a better chance to achieve them, if we work together.
+We have the same goals, and a good chance to achieve them, when we work together.

 As we drove past Albany, west into the Mohawk Valley, the ground was bare.
 When we reached Utica, we turned north on Route 12.
 Once into the southern Adirondacks, we started to see snow on the ground.
 In Forestport, as we turned on east on Route 28, the snowpack was deeper, and a few miles from Old Forge it started to snow.
 There was an intense band of snow coming off the lake, and McCauley was right in the middle of it.

 We arrived just after 8am, with first chair at 9.
 There was a foot of unplowed snow in the parking lot.
 We walked over to the lodge, booted up and went back outside to the ticket window.
-For a moment, it was partly sunny.
+For the moment, it was partly sunny.

 Stevie U, McCauley’s affable GM, was in the yard and gave us a warm welcome.
 He said to us “if that lift starts to spin before we open for tickets, just drop down and get on the lift, tell them I said you could buy your ticket later.”
 We’d entered fantasyland through the front gate.